Things to do in Zaanse Schans

 - De Bonte Hen – An oil mill, which has been running since 1693!

-- De Os – A windmill that transformed into a diesel-powered milled throughout history
+- De Os – A windmill that was later transformed into a diesel-powered mill

 - Het Klaverblad – A small workshop mill

-- De Bleeke Dood – The oldest smock mill in the Netherlands and was an old flour mill
+- De Bleeke Dood – The oldest smock mill in the Netherlands.
+It was used to mill flour

 - De Ooievaar – An old oil mill that was moved to the Zaan area

 - Mini-mills on the Schans – Miniature windmills that were used to pump water from the polder

 Your Instagram is going to love you!